Samouz75/Defib_simulation/README.md

 ## 🏥 Project Context

-This app was developed during a 2-month internship in the Emergency Department at Saint-Louis Hospital (Paris).
+This app was developed during a 2-month internship in the Emergency Department of Saint-Louis Hospital (Paris).
 The project was technically overseen by Marc Dinh (Engineering School Professor) and under the medical supervision of Dr. Sami Ellouze (Emergency Physician).
-The goal was creating an accessible online training platform for defibrillation techniques.
+The goal was creating an accessible online training platform for defibrillation techniques based on the **Philips Efficia DFM100**.

 ## 🎯 Project Overview